 Umbilical cord blood testing and storage

 After the screening tests, the blood bank stores the cord blood unit, labeled with HLA type, in a freezer.
-Cord blood can be stored for a long time in this environment.
-Research shows that, even after 10 years, enough cells remain for transplant.
-Research to learn more about cord blood stored beyond 10 years is ongoing.
+Cord blood can be stored for a long time.
+Even after 10 years of proper storage, enough cells remain for transplant.
+Research on storing cord blood beyond 10 years is ongoing.